-↑ Dance & Parkinson's (4 hours/ training+1 session)
+□ Dance & Parkinson's (4 hours/ training+1 session) Due to COVID-19, Dance & Parkinson's will not be an option for production study hours for the Fall 2020 semester.

-The Mason Gross Dance Department continues to partner with the New Jersey

-Parkinson's Disease Information and Referral Center at Robert Wood Johnson University Hospital to present a series of movement classes for people with Parkinson's disease.
+The Mason Gross Dance Department partners with the New Jersey Parkinson's The Mason Gross Dance Department continues to partner with the New Jersey Parkinson's Disease Information and Referral Center at Robert Wood Johnson University Hospital to present a series of movement classes for people with Parkinson's disease.